liu-kristina/hp/README.md

 About us:

 Our LinkedIn and Github profiles are shared on this page!
+This project was contributed to by Jan Roesnick, Kristina Liang, Marisa Davis, and Natalia Neamtu